 - Once the update is installed, open up the application again and see if the problem has been fixed.

-If you already tried updating the Facebook app and you’re still getting constant ‘session expired’ errors with the Facebook app, move down to the next method below.
+If you have already tried updating the Facebook app and you are still receiving constant ‘session expired’ errors with the Facebook app, proceed to the next method below.

-It turns out that there’s another issue that might ultimately cause the ‘session expired’ error with the Facebook app is an inconsistency with the cache files associated with the Facebook app.
+It turns out that there is another issue that might ultimately cause the ‘session expired’ error with the Facebook app: an inconsistency with the cache files associated with the Facebook app.

-This problem is caused by a corrupted authentication cache file, which prevents the user from connecting and validating the current session.
-Several affected Facebook users have reported that simply cleaning the cache and data on their mobile devices fixed the problem for them.
+This problem is caused by a corrupted authentication cache file, preventing the user from connecting and validating the current session.
+Several affected Facebook users reported that simply clearing the cache and data on their mobile devices resolved the issue for them.

-Depending on the mobile platform you’re using when encountering this issue, follow one of the sub-guides below to learn how to clear the cache and data for the Facebook app:
+Depending on the mobile platform you are using when encountering this issue, follow one of the sub-guides below to learn how to clear the cache and data for the Facebook app.

-Clear the Cache and data of Facebook on Android
+Clear the cache and data of Facebook on an Android.

 If you’re experiencing this issue on an Android mobile device, you need to access the Apps section and start by tapping on Force Stop in order to force close the app.

-After you do this, you can access the Storage menu and clean the cache and temporary data of the Facebook app without worrying about potential interference.
+After completing this task, you can access the Storage menu to clear the cache and temporary data of the Facebook app without worrying about potential interference.